-Another important part of Richard’s practice is personal injury litigation with a particular focus on high-value and complex claims involving motorcyclists.
-In addition Richard undertakes work involving clinical and other professional negligence claims, often with a strong medical context.
+An important part of Richard’s practice is personal injury litigation with a regular focus on high-value and complex claims involving motorcyclists.
+In addition, Richard undertakes work involving clinical and other professional negligence claims, often with a strong medical context.

 In common with other member of Chambers, Richard also advises and acts in matters dealing with both personal and corporate insolvency and related issues.